awtyklo/carve-api/README.md

 -   `#[Api\Parameter]` - Parameter with description that supports subject parameters.
 -   `#[Api\ParameterPathId]` - Preconfigured path ID parameter with description that supports subject parameters.
 -   `#[Api\Response200]` - Preconfigured response with code 200 and description that supports subject parameters.
--   `#[Api\Response200Groups]` - Preconfigured path ID parameter with description that supports subject parameters and attaches serialization groups to content (`Nelmio\ApiDocBundle\Annotation\Model` is expected as content).
+-   `#[Api\Response200Groups]` - Preconfigured response with code 200 and description that supports subject parameters and attaches serialization groups to content (`Nelmio\ApiDocBundle\Annotation\Model` is expected as content).
--   `#[Api\Response200SubjectGroups]` - Preconfigured path ID parameter with description that supports subject parameters and sets content as `Nelmio\ApiDocBundle\Annotation\Model` with subject class and serialization groups.
+-   `#[Api\Response200SubjectGroups]` - Preconfigured response with code 200 and description that supports subject parameters and sets content as `Nelmio\ApiDocBundle\Annotation\Model` with subject class and serialization groups.
+-   `#[Api\ListRespose200]` - Preconfigured list response with code 200 and description that supports subject parameters and sets content as object with `rowsCount` and `results` that include items with subject class and serialization groups.

 WIP